5 things to know about traditional IRA distributions

-Note those two little words: a few.
-The IRS may let you off the hook for the 10 percent penalty early-withdrawal penalty if you’re a qualified first-time homebuyer (withdrawals may not exceed $10,000) for example, or if you need to pay medical insurance premiums while you’re unemployed.
-A few other exceptions apply with regard to higher education expenses and military reservists.
+The IRS may let you off the hook for the 10 percent early-withdrawal penalty if you're a qualified first-time homebuyer (withdrawals may not exceed $10,000) or if you need to pay medical insurance premiums while you're unemployed.
+A few other exceptions apply, including paying for qualified higher education expenses or distributions for military reservists called into active duty.

-Why?
-Because the IRS requires you to take out money annually no later than Dec.
-31 beginning in the calendar year after you turn 70½.
-So if you reach 70½ on June 30, 2016, and choose to delay your initial withdrawal until April 1, 2017, you’ll be required to take a second distribution later that year.
-While it might be exciting to have more money in hand, both withdrawals will be taxed on your 2017 returns.
-If you want to avoid the double whammy, it’s better to take the initial withdrawal in the same calendar year you turn 70½.
+The IRS requires you to take out money annually no later than Dec.
+31 beginning in the calendar year after you turn 72.
+So if you reach 72 on June 30, 2020, and choose to delay your initial withdrawal until April 1, 2021, you'll be required to take a second distribution later that year.
+While it might be nice to have more money in hand, keep in mind that both withdrawals will be taxed on your 2022 returns.
+If you want to avoid the double whammy, it's better to take the initial withdrawal in the same calendar year you turn 72.

 These are some of the basics for managing a traditional IRA withdrawal.
-If you need help managing your IRA to make the most out of your retirement, talk to a financial advisor.
+If you need help managing your IRA to make the most out of your retirement, talk to a financial professional.